christianandredietrich/iOS-SDK/properties.md

 **Enumerator**

-- `NexAvailableBitrateNone` No restriction on subtracks other than the bitrates selected inbitrates.
+- `NexAvailableBitrateNone` No restriction on subtracks other than the bitrates selected in bitrates.
-- `NexAvailableBitrateMatch` Only use subtracks which have exact same bitrate as the selected bitrates passed inbitrates.
+- `NexAvailableBitrateMatch` Only use subtracks which have exact same bitrate as the selected bitrates passed in bitrates.
 - `NexAvailableBitrateNearest` Only use subtracks which have the nearest bitrates to the target bitrates.
 - `NexAvailableBitrateHigh` Only use subtracks which have bitrates equal to or higher than the target bitrate.
 - `NexAvailableBitrateLow` Only use subtracks which have bitrates equal to or lower than the target bitrate.